 A grant to fund a series of three-minute videos explaining which human rights are protected by Victorian law.

 A grant to fund support for isolated people with intellectual disabilities to make their own decisions by matching them with an appropriately trained volunteer.

-A grant to fund an online game teaching primary and secondary students about the concept of human rights.
+A grant to fund an online game teaching primary students about the concept of human rights.

 An online guide for public interest and community law sector careers for Victorian lawyers and law students.

 A grant to conduct in-depth research into the issue of grooming in Victoria.